hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 dudes are working hard, what else can be said...

 [14:23:52](#mXHpEAmbSstjuRvlXZV9TG3g90T2DAh2Ek4buKB6qpE) <hiiamboris>:
-* dudes are working hard, what else can be said... Ì†ΩÌ±∑Ì†ºÌøæ‚Äç‚ôÇÔ∏è
+* dudes are working hard, what else can be said... üë∑üèæ‚Äç‚ôÇÔ∏è

 ## 15-Aug-2025